xurxodiz/sorin/README.md

 ### Tweet postprocessing

 All URLs are removed from tweets, as well as initial "RT" prefixes.
 Mentions in the middle of the text are fine, but they are removed if at the beggining of the tweet.
-This is done so texts tweeted by the algorithm are never output as direct replies, and can be viewed by everybody.
+This (done already in subtask `make depure`) is so texts tweeted by the algorithm are never output as direct replies, and can be viewed by everybody.

 Also, brackets and quotation marks of all kinds are removed, as well as opening ¿ and ¡ signs.